Key Takeaways

 Spend Bitcoin

-Now that your wallet is filled with Bitcoin, it’s time to spend it!
-BitPay offers various spending options:
+Now that your wallet is set and you own some Bitcoins, it’s time to carry out some transactions on BitPay using its various spending options:

 - Direct Payments: Pay merchants that accept Bitcoin directly.